SaiBiswas/Sentiment-Analysis/README.md

 2. SVM (Support Vector Machines) giving a F1 score of 70% on the test data.
 3. XG Boost Classification giving a F1 score of 72.2% on the test data.
 4. Logistic Regression giving a F1 score of 68.97% on the test data.

+We will select the Random Forest Model as it has the highest F1 score on unseen data